lmaccherone/Lumenize/README.md

 _Illuminating the forest AND the trees in your data._

-Lumenize is a collection of tools for making awesome visualizations out of your data.
+Lumenize is a collection of tools for analyzing and making awesome visualizations out of your data.

 ## Documentation and source code ##